d1vbyz3r0/typed/README.md

 The generator parses handler source with `go/ast`, generates a Go program containing a runtime type registry, and runs that program to build the OpenAPI document with reflection.
-It does not require annotation comments, but its output is based on recognizable source-code patterns and should be reviewed before it is treated as an API contract.
+It does not require annotation comments.
+The generated specification reflects the supported source-code patterns, but behavior implemented through unsupported or dynamic constructs may require some tweaks on user side.

 See the generated [example specification](./examples/gen/example.yaml) or open it in [Swagger UI](https://petstore.swagger.io/?url=https://raw.githubusercontent.com/d1vbyz3r0/typed/refs/heads/master/examples/gen/example.yaml).